providing & advocating for quality affordable housing

 Our housing specialists are here help.

-Inquires can be directed to the main office by phone
+Inquires can be directed to the main office by phone 9 a.m. – 4 p.m.
+Monday to Thursday.

-Walk-in appointments will be accepted when specialists are available.
+Walk-in appointments will not be accepted.

 For the most efficient assistance, please call our main office prior to visiting in-person.

-Information regarding housing assistance is available in 17 languages through
+Information regarding housing assistance is available in

 Our Partners